YVONNE P. CHIREAU, Professor and Chair

 The Academic Program

 Normally, the student who applies for a major or minor in religion will have completed (or be in the process of completing) two courses in the discipline.
-Majors successfully complete eight credits in religion, including the required Senior Symposium (Religion Café) in the fall of the senior year, to meet departmental and college graduation requirements.
-Minors complete five credits in the Religion Department and are not required to take the Senior Symposium.
+Majors successfully complete eight credits in religion, including the required Religion Café Senior Symposium in the fall of the senior year, to meet departmental and college graduation requirements.
+Minors complete five credits in the Religion Department and are not required, but are strongly recommended to enroll in the Religion Café Senior Symposium.
 Majors and minors are required to take one introductory course.
-These courses are numered Religion 001-008B.
-For many students, courses numbered Religion 001-013 serve as points of entry for advanced work in the department, and sometimes as prerequisites for higher-level courses, though this is not always the case.

 Students come to the study of religion through various courses at various levels, and the department encourages this flexibility and diversity of entry-points by having no introductory course requirements, nor are there required distribution courses.
 The major in religion is planned in consultation with faculty members in the department, the individual student’s adviser, along with other relevant faculty, who encourage curricular breadth (close work in more than one religious tradition) and methodological diversity in the proposed program.
 Such breadth and diversity in the program is encouraged at the very beginning in the major’s Sophomore Plan.